saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/grafana/dashboard-configs/index.md

 You should save your Grafana dashboard configurations (JSON format) in a Git repository.
 Assume that the repository is `https://github.com/company/dashboard-configs`.

-You can put the Grafana dashboard configurations in a folder in the repository.
+You can put the Grafana dashboard configurations in a subfolder in the repository.
 For instance, `https://github.com/company/dashboard-configs/production`.

 ```json